Women and girls’ empowerment

 Local communities supported by GSIF programs are more inclusive and capable of providing bottom-up social welfare services to its members, especially the most vulnerable.

-Two groups have also been formed to support peace-building initiatives, specifically in areas with refugees and migrants.
-In this context, particularly in Lebanon, Good Shepherd programs have organized summer camps for children including inter-cultural and inter-faith activities to promote peaceful cohabitation and respect of all cultures.
+122 community inter-cultural and inter-faith initiatives have been developed to support peace-building, specifically in areas with refugees and migrants, and to promote human rights protection, peaceful cohabitation and respect of all cultures.

 Human rights: safety, healthcare and education

-Marginalized and discriminated people, such as those living in remote areas, undocumented migrants and refugees, involved in Good Shepherd programs were provided with access to basic rights, such as healthcare, education, identity cards and now feel safer and included within their communities.
+Marginalized and discriminated people, such as those living in remote areas, migrants and refugees, involved in GSIF programs were provided with access to basic rights, such as healthcare, education, identity cards and now feel safer and included within their communities.

-1598 children, adolescent girls, women and men have been supported in getting civil registration (including birth certificates, health cards, etc.) in Thailand and DRC.
+3,046 children, adolescent girls, women and men have been supported in getting civil registration (including birth certificates, health cards, etc.)

-63 girls and women were rescued from human trafficking and commercial sexual exploitation in Nepal, Bolivia, Paraguay, Kenya and integrated in psycho-social programs for rehabilitation and reintegration into society.
+143 girls and women were rescued from human trafficking and commercial sexual exploitation and live protected in a safe environment, thanks to psycho-social programs for rehabilitation and reintegration into society.

-5,954 adolescent girls, women and men took part in awareness raising activities, trainings and workshops dedicated to preventing and mitigating risks related to domestic and social violence and abuses against children and women;
+8,360 adolescent girls, women and children took part in awareness raising activities, trainings and workshops dedicated to preventing domestic and social violence, human trafficking and abuses against women and children.

 Livelihood & Economic justice

-In 2017, the projects supported by GSIF and the local offices helped a significantly higher number of people in finding new and decent jobs, improving family food security, compared to 2016.
+In 2018, the projects supported by GSIF and the local Mission Development Offices helped a significantly higher number of people in finding new and decent jobs, improving family food security, compared to 2017.

-3,504 women and adolescent girls have gained better employment status.
+1,332 women and adolescent girls previously living in extreme poverty have improved their employment status.

-3,348 women, adolescent girls, and men have a higher level of income.
+1,816 women and adolescent girls have a higher level of income.

 Capacity and Organizational Development

-While the majority of GSIF projects focus on direct support for the local communities, some GSIF initiatives in 2017 aimed at building the capacity and the organizational structure of our local partners, to secure effectiveness, efficiency and long-term sustainability of their programs.
+While the majority of GSIF projects focus on direct support for the local communities, some GSIF initiatives were aimed at building the capacity and the organizational structure of our local partners, to secure effectiveness, efficiency and long-term sustainability of their programs.

-In 2017 the GSIF team and the local offices facilitated and organized training sessions and workshops on Project Cycle Management, Monitoring and Evaluation, Finance and Administration, Fundraising, Communication, Anti-Trafficking, and Theory of Change involving 223 Good Shepherd sisters and lay mission partners directly involved in their programs.
+In 2018 the GSIF team and the local Mission Development Offices facilitated and organized training sessions and workshops on Project Cycle Management, Monitoring and Evaluation, Finance and Administration, Fundraising, Communication, Anti-Trafficking, and Theory of Change involving more than 500 Good Shepherd sisters and lay mission partners directly involved in programs.